Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 4. Hardware Energy Intensity

 Manufacturing hardware has significant embedded carbon footprint.
 Extending server and laptop lifespan reduces that intensity.
-Before replacing “slow” hardware, evaluate whether upgrading rather than replacing makes sense.
+Before replacing “slow” hardware, evaluate whether upgrading rather than replacing is the right option.

 5. Measurement Efficiency

 You can’t optimise what you don’t measure.
 Incorporate energy and carbon metrics into dashboards alongside latency and cost.
-Cloud Carbon Footprint, specific Prometheus exporters, Kubecost with green extensions.
+The most useful tools are Cloud Carbon Footprint, specific Prometheus exporters, and Kubecost with green extensions.

 6. Demand Proportionality

 Scale resources with demand, don’t overprovision.
-Autoscaling, serverless for irregular spikes, right-sizing.
-An idle VM at 5% CPU still consumes energy.
+Autoscaling, serverless for irregular spikes, continuous right-sizing.
+An idle VM at 5% CPU still consumes energy — and money.

 7. Network Optimisation

 Less data transmitted, less energy consumed.
-Well-configured CDNs, compression, binary formats (Protocol Buffers, Avro) over verbose JSON/XML.
+Well-configured CDNs, aggressive compression, binary formats (Protocol Buffers, Avro) over verbose JSON/XML.
+Egress costs are often the proxy indicator of unnecessary consumption.

 8. Development Process Efficiency